rk-izak/DATA72000-IBE/data/README.md

 ## Overview

 This README provides details about the contents of the `data` folder within this repository.
 The `data` folder is divided into two subfolders: `CIVIC` and `R4C`.
 Each subfolder contains raw data, cleaned data, and a Jupyter notebook used for preparing the raw data into clean formats.
-This `README` aims to explain the structure of these subfolders, the purpose of the different files within them, and provides some examples for clarity.
+This `README` aims to briefly explain the structure of these subfolders, the purpose of the different files within them, and provides some examples for clarity.

 ## Folder Structure
 ```bash